opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ### Exporting Database SSL Certificate

-Navigate to the *Open Telekom Cloud Console* -> *Relational Database Service* from the service menu.
+Navigate to the *T Cloud Public Console* -> *Relational Database Service* from the service menu.
 Locate the PostgreSQL instance you just provisioned and click on it to open its details page.
 From there, go to the *Basic Information* tab.
 This section provides critical configuration data, including the instance's private IP address, connection endpoint, port, and associated security groups—information you’ll need to configure application-level connectivity from your CCE workloads.

 Secure Socket Layer (SSL) is a protocol designed to establish encrypted communication between clients and servers over the Internet.
 It plays a critical role in maintaining confidentiality, authenticity, and integrity of data in transit.
-In the context of RDS on Open Telekom Cloud, enabling SSL ensures:
+In the context of RDS on T Cloud Public, enabling SSL ensures:

 - **Server and client authentication**, verifying that connections are established with legitimate endpoints.
 - **End-to-end encryption**, protecting sensitive data from eavesdropping or tampering during transmission.